How Secure Email Gateways Stop Business Email Compromise (BEC)

 The Rising Tide of Business Email Compromise

 Business Email Compromise (BEC) has emerged as one of the most financially damaging cyber threats facing organizations today.
 Unlike malware-driven attacks, BEC schemes rely primarily on social engineering and impersonation techniques that can bypass traditional security controls.
-According to the FBI’s Internet Crime Report, BEC attacks resulted in over $2.7 billion in losses in 2024 alone, with the five-year cumulative losses exceeding $43 billion globally.
+The FBI’s Internet Crime Reports consistently show BEC attacks resulting in billions of dollars in losses annually, making them one of the costliest forms of cybercrime globally.

 What makes BEC particularly dangerous is its sophisticated targeting and psychological manipulation.
 These attacks typically don’t contain malware, suspicious links, or attachments that traditional security tools scan for—instead, they leverage trusted relationships and urgent narrative techniques to manipulate recipients into taking harmful actions.